-For the three months ended March 31, 2024 and 2023, the Company recognized collaboration revenue related to the Sanofi Agreement of \$0.5 million in each quarter.
-As of March 31, 2024 and December 31, 2023, \$146.3 million and \$146.8 million was recorded as deferred revenue related to the Sanofi Agreement, respectively, of which \$3.7 million and \$3.8 million, respectively, was current, on the condensed consolidated balance sheets.
-The deferred revenue is expected to be recognized over the research and development period of the programs through the completion of Phase 1 clinical trials, subject to the impact from terminating the oncology targets announced in April 2024 (see Note 11 - Subsequent Events).
+The Company recognized collaboration revenue related to the Sanofi Agreement of \$0.5 million and \$2.3 million for the three and nine months ended September 30, 2024, respectively, and \$0.5 million and \$1.5 million for the three and nine months ended September 30, 2023.
+As of September 30, 2024 and December 31, 2023, \$144.5 million and \$146.8 million were recorded as deferred revenue related to the Sanofi Agreement, respectively, of which \$2.7 million and \$3.8 million, respectively, were classified as current, on the condensed balance sheets.
+The deferred revenue is expected to be recognized over the research and development period of the programs through the completion of Phase 1 clinical trials.